fearnworks/GraphCap/datasets/README.md

-Example datasets for demonstrating GraphCap.
+Example datasets for demonstrating graphcap.

 All images should be CC0 licensed.